Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces: Finite volume surfaces with cusps

 \textbf{Proof of Theorem \ref{thrm: finite.vol}.} Consider a proper thin and thick decomposition of $X$.
 The interaction strength inside the thick parts is $\leq c_g$ (similar to Lemma \ref{lemma: I.thick}).
-If a thin part is the neighborhood of a closed geodesic, then, by proof of Theorem \ref{theorem: main.order}, we can see that the interaction strength is asymptotic to $1/(2\sys(X)\log(1/\sys(X)))$ as $\sys(X) \to 0$.
-If a thin part is the neighborhood of a cusp, then we can see for $n\leq m \leq 2/r$:
+When a thin part is the neighborhood of a closed geodesic, then, by the proof of Theorem \ref{theorem: main.order}, we can see that the interaction strength is asymptotically $1/(2\sys(X)\log(1/\sys(X)))$ as $\sys(X) \to 0$.
+Otherwise, when a thin part is the neighborhood of a cusp $c$, we can see for $n\leq m \leq 2/r$: